moul/doc.cloud.online.net/www/documentation/docs_public/contents/servers/volumes/volumes.md

 ### Attach a volume

-Since your volume is created, you will need to attach it to a specific instance.
+Now that your volume is created, you will need to attach it to a specific instance.

 From the volumes list, select the volume to attach and click the button "Attach", a pop-up appear asking on which instance you want to attach.